 - Elevation Gain: Minimal

-If you’re looking for an accessible hike for strollers or wheelchairs in the Shelby Farms Park area, the Chickasaw Trail is your best bet.
+If you’re looking for an accessible hike for strollers or wheelchairs near Memphis, the Chickasaw Trail is your best bet.
 With 2.8 miles of paved trails, this is a prime viewing area for deer and a great spot for escaping the city.
 Beginners will love the ease and length of this trail, which is long enough to get in some exercise but short enough to do within an hour or two.
 Plus, you’ll get access to views of the park’s four scenic lakes.

 Herb Parsons Lake Trail